matplotlib/CZI_2024-06_mpl/proposal.md

 accomplish such tasks.

 A major improvement enabled by supported developers has been our transition to a regular release schedule.
-Currently, feature releases are now made at a regular 2-per-year schedule, typically with 3 bugfix releases between them.
+Currently, feature releases are made at a regular 2-per-year schedule, typically with 3 bugfix releases between them.
 This regularity, roughly doubling our previous average rate, allows downstream projects and users to rapidly benefit from ongoing improvements in Matplotlib.

 In addition to on-going and routine maintenance, there are substantial but